-Spend time reviewing your receipts once a month
+Spend time reviewing your receipts monthly

 You can avoid the last-minute scramble if you sit down for 30 minutes every month to review and categorize your receipts.
 This keeps receipts manageable as the year progresses, keeps you on top of your spending, and ensures you don't miss out on any potential expense-related tax deductions.